pfertyk/blog/content/008-asyncio-context-manager-testing.md

 and pytest-aiohttp provides an event loop to run asynchronous tests as if they were normal tests.

 Now, I've got some bad news.
 There is no utility for mocking ClientSession.
-Python responses module is useless here (it will only work with requests), and aiohttp doesn't have anything similar available.
+Python responses module is useless here (it will only work with requests module), and aiohttp doesn't have anything similar available.
 So, we need to patch it:

 ```python